Troy Trojans women's basketball

 The Troy Trojans women's basketball program is the intercollegiate women's basketball of Troy University.
 The program is classified in the NCAA's Division I and the team competes in the Sun Belt Conference.

-The head coach of the Trojans is Chanda Rigby, who is in her third season at Troy.
-During her first five seasons as head coach at Troy, the Trojans have made three NCAA Tournament appearances, one WBI Tournament appearance, and have won two Sun Belt Tournament titles and one National Championship.
+The head coach of the Trojans is Chanda Rigby, who is in her 12th season at Troy.
+During her first 11 seasons as head coach at Troy, the Trojans have made three NCAA Tournament appearances, one WBI Tournament appearance, two WNIT appearances, and have won three Sun Belt Tournament titles.

 The team plays home games in Trojan Arena, which was built in 2012 and replaced the old arena known as Sartain Hall.

 History

 Joyce Sorrell era

 Troy's first season was in 1975 under then head coach Joyce Sorrell.
 Before Sorrell started the basketball program, Troy had no women's sports.
 Sorrell is considered the "mother of women's athletics" at Troy University.
 Sorrell maintained consistent winning records for her women's basketball teams.
 In 1978, she helped guide Troy to an upset win over Florida State, 80–63.

-The next season (1978-1979), Sorrell scored an upset win over in-state opponent Auburn by a score of 76–70, and a few games later defeated Alabama, 85–80.
+The next season (1978–79), Sorrell scored an upset win over in-state opponent Auburn by a score of 76–70, and a few games later defeated Alabama, 85–80.
 The Lady Trojans would finish that season with a 21–9 record.
-For the 1979–1980 season, Sorrell once again led her team to more big wins, defeating Florida State and Florida in consecutive days.
+For the 1979–80 season, Sorrell once again led her team to more big wins, defeating Florida State and Florida in consecutive days.
 The Lady Trojans fell short in the state AIAW Tournament, but finished with a 19–11 record.

-Sorrell's 1980-81 team won an Alabama AIAW State Championship and posted an 18-16 overall record on the season.
+Sorrell's 1980–81 team won an Alabama AIAW State Championship and posted an 18–16 overall record on the season.
 Sorrell coached Troy's first ever All-American in Denise Monroe during this time, from 1977 to 1981.

-Joyce Sorrell led the women's basketball program through seven years (1975–82) as a member of the Association for Intercollegiate Athletics for Women (AIAW) before the NCAA began sponsoring championships in women's athletics in 1982.
-She then helped the program transfer from NCAA Division II to Division I in 1993-94 before retiring from coaching in 1995.
+Joyce Sorrell led the women's basketball program through seven years (1975 until 1982) as a member of the Association for Intercollegiate Athletics for Women (AIAW) before the NCAA began sponsoring championships in women's athletics in 1982.
+She then helped the program transfer from NCAA Division II to Division I in 1993–94 before retiring from coaching in 1995.
 She also coached nine 1,000-point scorers and 17 all-conference selections while coaching the Trojans through four different conferences, plus two seasons as an NCAA Division II independent.